IJSComplexMatter/dtmm/doc/introduction.rst

 Status and limitations
 ----------------------

 ``dtmm`` is a young (experimental) project.
-The package was developed mainly for light propagation through liquid crystals, and as such, other use cases have not yet been tested or implemented.
-Also, in the current version, some limitations apply, which will be resolved in future versions:
+The package was developed mainly for light propagation through liquid crystals, and as such, other use cases have not yet been fully tested or implemented.
+Also, in the current version some limitations apply, which will hopefully be resolved in future versions:

 * Uniaxial material only - biaxial material is not yet supported.
-* Inhomogeneous layers with low birefringence material only - no double refractions.
+* Inhomogeneous layers with low birefringence only - double refractions are neglected.
 * Limited color rendering functions and settings - D65 illumination only.
 * No absorption yet - real dielectric tensors only.
 * Non-dispersive material only.
+* Interference/reflections cannot be disabled.
+* Limited data IO functions.

 .. note::

-   The package comes with a fast EMF field propagation calculation which is exact for homogeneous layers, and only approximate for inhomogeneous.
+   EMF field propagation calculation is exact for homogeneous layers, but it is only approximate for inhomogeneous layers.
 It works reasonably well for slowly varying refractive index material (e.g. confined liquid crystals with slowly varying director field).
 A more accurate (and much slower) propagation is planned in future releases.

+Other than that, the package is fully operational.
+Try the example below to get an impression on how it works.

 Example
 -------

 .. doctest::

    >>> import dtmm
+   >>> import numpy as np
    >>> NLAYERS, HEIGHT, WIDTH = (60, 96, 96)
-   >>> WAVELENGTHS = range(380,780,40)
+   >>> WAVELENGTHS = np.linspace(380,780,10)

 Build sample optical data: